Meneer-de-Bruin/WCT-API/apis/api-authentication_POST.rst

 If any error is raised no token is returned.

 === ==================================================================
-400 Bad Request, if username and/or password is not given.
+400 Bad Request, username and/or password are missing.
-403 Not authorized, with given username and password.
+403 Not authorized, given username and/or password are not valid.
-405 Method not allowed, if anything other then POST, DELETE is used.
+405 Method not allowed, only POST, DELETE are allowed.
 === ==================================================================